 Bathing not only cleanses infected and dry skin, it is more efficient that using wet compresses.
 As a coping mechanism, bathing can be relaxing and enjoyable.
 Use caution to avoid very hot water.
 Be careful not to vigorously scrub or dry your skin.
 Skin soap or cleansers must be mild and without fragrances.
 Always make sure that your skin is thoroughly rinsed, and promptly moisturized as mentioned previously.
 It is okay to stay in the shower or tub until your fingertips are wrinkled, a sign that maximum hydration is achieved.

 Treatment for dermatitis in Charlotte, NC

 If you are finding it difficult to live with dermatitis, the doctors at Dermatology Specialists of Charlotte can provide high quality, innovative skin care, and cosmetic dermatology in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.